Villain or scapegoat? Verdict awaits Gu Kailai

 For Gu, the songs would have revived memories of a time when her parents were purged and she and her sisters were left to fend for themselves.

-Her behavior became unstable around the time of Heywood's death in November last year.
+Her behaviour became unstable around the time of Heywood's death in November last year.
 She strode into a meeting of police officials wearing the uniform of a major-general -- the same rank as her father.
-In a rambling speech she told them that she was on a mission to protect Wang.
+In a rambling speech she told them that she was on a mission to protect Wang [ID:nL4E8FU9BS].

 Less than three months later, he accused her of murder.